polarlabs/kodiak-kb/CONTRIBUTE.md

 Make also sure you enable vigilant mode.

 ![Screenshot of Github account settings (Vigilant mode)](https://github.com/polarlabs/kodiak-kb/blob/main/github-settings-access-vigilant-mode.png?raw=true)

+Configure git to use your GPG key for signing and ensure that all commits are signed:

 ```
 git config --global user.signingkey 32E977BD4B4A0232